Doctriva Learning, Keep teaching and learning alive

 Assessment can be imperfect.
 That doesn’t mean that it’s not important.
 On the contrary, effective assessment is a necessary part of the teaching and learning process.
 Read More

 Doctriva Learning and the Core Teaching Framework are the work of a 28-year veteran middle school teacher.
-Read more about the work and the person behind it on the About page.
+The resources and ideas here exist because the long-term solution to education’s challenges isn’t more automated programs—it is supporting the expertise of the professionals in the room.

 Scroll to Top